mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 </table>

-#### Mesh Methods:
+#### Mesh Methods

-Once a new mesh object is created, you can edit and extract data out of that mesh object.
-The following example extracts naked edges out of some input mesh.
+Once a new mesh object is created, you can edit & extract data out of that mesh object.
+The following example extracts naked edges out of some input mesh:

 <table class="multiline" width="100%">
 <tr>